jcornford/jcornford_jekyll_beginnings/_posts/2016-12-25-jc-site-firstpost.md

 date: 2016-12-25
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
+Well. and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.

+### testing

+$$ \sigma = \mu $$

+Plan is to get mathjax working in future...